Liverpool in the rain is still Liverpool. The problem is that people stop treating it that way.

 The goal is not to avoid rain completely.
 It is to stop the rain from flattening the day.

-For most wet-weather plans, City Centre is still the right answer.
+For most wet-weather plans, the City Centre is still the right answer.

 That is not because it is glamorous.
 It is because it is practical.
 You have the strongest cluster of indoor options, the easiest transport, and the shortest gaps between useful stops.
 That makes the day feel manageable before you have even chosen what to do.